ec-jrc/jeolib-jiplib/doc/jiplib.rst

 .. note:: The list size of the class and reclass should be identical.
 The value class[index] will be replaced with the value reclass[index].

-Returns:
-   Raster dataset with class values replaced according to corresponding class and reclass list values.

 Example:

 Reclass all pixel values 0 to 255::